Codylon-Studios/TaskMinder/docs/src/development.md

 ### Create the `.env` File

 To securely manage credentials, create a `.env` file in the root directory of your project.
-Replace all placeholder values (e.g., `your_*`) with your actual credentials.

 You can use the `.env.example` file located in the root folder as a reference.

-- `SESSION_SECRET` and `CLASSCODE` should be secure and consistent values.
-For local development, you can use simpler values if needed.
-- `DSB_USER` and `DSB_PASSWORD` are the login credentials for [DSBmobile](https://www.dsbmobile.de), used to fetch substitution plan data and integrate it into the timetable.
-  If you don’t have valid credentials, you can leave placeholders and set `DSB_ACTIVATED=false` to disable this feature.

 ---

-### Setup mkdocs-material (documentation)
+### Setup mkdocs-material (documentation) - optional

 Follow this video guide:
 📺 [How to set up Material for MkDocs](https://www.youtube.com/watch?v=xlABhbnNrfI)